McMurdo Station: Science research

 McMurdo Station serves as a key gateway and logistics hub for projects across Antarctica, as well as a site for scientific research.
 Fields of particular interest include glacial science (including the antarctic ice sheet and its nature), antarctic wildlife, and local volcanic activity.
 The station functions as a site for studying Mount Erebus, an active volcano with an exposed lava lake, the formation of Erebus crystals, and geological formations such as ice caves formed by volcanic gases.

 A few colonies of Emperor penguins can be found near the base, and high resolution photos from helicopters and space have been used to track the local penguin population.

 Examples of marine life in McMurdo Sound include soft corals, finger sponges, sea anemones, Antarctic scallops, Notothenioidei fishes, and other life able to survive the cold.
 In the late 2010s the MOO project placed an undersea webcam in McMurdo sound to observe these and other marine life such as Weddel seals.
 One result was to record the vocalizations of the seals.

 One particular area of interest are notothenioid fishes, which have anti-freezing proteins in their bodies which prevents them from freezing.
 In 2010, an ANDRILL team discovered a new species of sea anemone that lives on the underside of the Ross Ice Shelf.
 A sample was taken back to McMurdo station for further study, and the species was a bit mysterious as it was understood how it attaches itself to the ice.
-The ANDRILL team discovered it by accident, they normally work on drilling ice cores.
+The ANDRILL team discovered it by accident, as they normally work on drilling ice cores.

-McMurdo Dry Valleys, a unique, nearly snowless area of Antarctica that lies to the west of the station, has also been studied.
+McMurdo Dry Valleys, a unique, nearly snowless area of Antarctica that lies to the west of the station, have also been studied.
 Meteorological data and other aspects of the dry valleys have been studied, and ancient glacial deposits in the valleys are of particular interest.

 The NASA balloon launch facility has supported atmospheric and astronomy projects since 1996, with projects like MAXIS, launched in 2000.
 MAXIS spent about three weeks aloft circling Antarctica, and its purpose was to "study electron precipitation from the magnetosphere into the ionosphere".

 NASA's Marshall Space Flight Center (MSFC) conducted a radiation shielding experiment on the same flight.
 An example of a newer project is the Salter Test Flight Universal, which was launched in December 2024 and landed in January 2025; it carried five investigations and was a part of the annual Antarctic Long-Duration Balloon Campaign, which is part of NASA's Scientific Balloon Program.

 An astronomical project at McMurdo is the McMurdo CosRay laboratory, which studied cosmic rays and came online in 1960.
 It was the longest running experiment at McMurdo Station, operating for several decades.
 The experiment was moved to Jang Bobo in 2016.

 Areas of scientific research at McMurdo Station include: